-Cubans and hurricanes in Miami, according to the comedian George Harris: "They have a magic"
+Cubans and hurricanes in Miami, according to comedian George Harris: "They have a magic."

-After so much experience with hurricanes on the island, Cubans in the United States do not feel intimidated by these natural phenomena.
-Quite the opposite, they await the impact calmly and prepare all conditions so that they lack nothing on those days.
+After so much experience with hurricanes on the island, Cubans in the United States do not feel intimidated by these natural phenomena; rather, the opposite is true.
+They calmly await the impact and make all the necessary preparations to ensure they have everything they need during those days.

-"I have Cuban friends, and when Irma came, none of them left Miami," he said, imitating the way Cubans speak.
-He remembered telling them he was going to Orlando because they needed to evacuate, and they would respond, "They always say the same shit, forget about it, buy Chinese rice, Chinese food, buy pizza, have a beer, and start playing at home.
+"I have Cuban friends, and when Irma came, none of them left Miami," he said, mimicking the way Cubans speak.
+He recalled how they would say they were heading to Orlando because they needed to evacuate, and his friends would respond: "They always say the same thing, forget about it, buy Chinese rice, get some Chinese food, buy pizza, grab a beer and just play games at home.
 If the internet goes out, it doesn't matter, do something else.
-Why are you going to leave, you're going to waste gas."
+Why would you leave?
+You're just going to waste gas."

-George Harris put the final touch on it when he added in his role as a Cuban: "Imagine that we have to leave Cuba because a hurricane is coming, no one comes back."
+George Harris capped the bottle when he added in his role as a Cuban: “Imagine we have to leave Cuba because a hurricane is coming; no one comes back.”

-The comedian's allusion to hurricanes comes just as the cyclone season has already begun and the first tropical phenomenon, Beryl, approaches with potential danger for Cuba.
+The humorist's reference to hurricanes comes just as the hurricane season has begun and the first tropical phenomenon, Beryl, approaches, posing a potential threat to Cuba.

 COMMENT